AWS Interconnect - multicloud that directly connects AWS and Google Cloud has gone GA!

 In the Cloud Router console, click Create router.

-Creating Interconnect - multicloud
+Creating the Interconnect - multicloud

 In the AWS Interconnect console, click Create multicloud interconnect.